At What Age Should I Spay Or Neuter My Dog or Cat ?

 Less Mammary Gland Tumors

-Mammary gland tumors are much rarer in female cats.
+Mammary gland tumors are rarer in female cats.
 As in dogs, spaying reduces their frequency. (ref) But unlike dog, when they do occur they are considerably more serious and need immediate veterinary attention.

 Pyometra is a condition where pus forms in your pet’s womb